Today I want to share with you how to reintroduce foods after an elimination diet.

 R: Reintroduction

-At just 1 spear, asparagus is moderate-FODMAP; at 5 spears, it’s high-FODMAP.
+Well, at just 1 spear, asparagus is moderate-FODMAP; at 5 spears, it’s high-FODMAP.

-But you’re now ready to try a high-FODMAP food.
-For the test, you’ve chosen asparagus because obviously it’s your favorite!
+For the food reaction test, you’ve chosen asparagus because obviously it’s your favorite!

-This might sound lame, but the way I would do it is by eating just one spear.
-The reason is because if you react to that one spear, it’s very telling.
+This might sound lame, but the way I would do it is by eating just 1 spear.
+The reason is because if you react to that portion size, it’s very telling.
 You are not ready for the asparagus yet, of course.
-But more than that, you can now think about why.

 - Was it the stress you were under while eating the asparagus?
+Remember: any source of stress is still stress.
+Lifestyle changes matter far more than you think.

 - What else did you eat with it?
+Were there things that are potentially problematic foods for you?

 - Do you still have a lot of work to do on sealing up the gut lining so 1 spear doesn’t cause you so much distress?